MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-brokered-service.md

 ## <a name="ServiceMoniker"></a> The service moniker

-A brokered service must have a serializable name and version by which a client may request the service.
+A brokered service must have a serializable name and an optional version by which a client may request the service.
 A <xref:Microsoft.ServiceHub.Framework.ServiceMoniker> is a convenient wrapper for these two pieces of information.

 A service moniker is analogous to the assembly-qualified full name of a CLR type.